JuliaPerf/PAPI.jl/README.md

 ```bash
 JULIA_PAPI_BINARY=system julia -e 'import Pkg; Pkg.build()'
 ```
 This will try to locate libPAPI on the system.
-Additional hint can be given using: JULIA_PAPI_LIBRARY and JULIA_PAPI_PATH environment variables.
+Additional hints can be given using: `JULIA_PAPI_LIBRARY` and `JULIA_PAPI_PATH` environment variables.

 ## Basic usage